ryanlintott/ShapeUp/README.md

 ```

 ## RelativeCornerCustom
-An alternative to `CornerCustom` with a closure than can capture @State values.
+An alternative to `CornerCustom` that can use `@State` values and can therefore be animated.
 This shape takes an array of `RelativeCorner`, a type similar to `Corner` except its position is a relative anchor point with an absolute offset.

 ```swift
 RelativeCornerCustom {